 Veliko Tarnovo is one of those cities that you are doomed to fall in love with, the moment you arrive there.
 You will be hunted day and night by the river Yantra meandering through the city.
 You won’t be able to forget the colourful houses perched on the hills.
 Neither you will be able to erase from your memory the medieval fortress.
 There’s only one solution: to come back again and again, as you won’t get enough from a single visit.
 The mesmerizing beauty of this city in Bulgaria will cast a spell for life on you.
-In this complete city guide you will comprehensive information about all tourist attractions in Veliko Tarnovo (Bulgaria), together with suggestions for day trips from Veliko Tarnovo.
+In this complete city guide you will find comprehensive information about all tourist attractions in Veliko Tarnovo (Bulgaria): the best things to see and do, together with suggestions for day trips from Veliko Tarnovo.

 - 1 A city or a town?

 - 2 How to get to Veliko Tarnovo?

 - 3 Things to do in Veliko Tarnovo

 - 4 Day trips from Veliko Tarnovo